-&lt;sup>29Figure A1 in Appendix A shows that most of the expenditures typical of children in CEX are complements: there is a monthly co-movement between expenditures in school tuition, school books and child cloth's.
+26Figure A1 in Appendix A shows that most of the expenditures typical of children in CEX are complements: there is a monthly co-movement between expenditures in school tuition, school books and child cloth's.
 These expenditures pick in August and September, just before the start of academic year.

-&lt;sup>30I restrict estimates of Engel curves to time of mothers because information from CNLSY is collected from mothers - although some of time use estimates presented in main regressions include time of both mother and father, if mother is married.
+27I restrict estimates of Engel curves to time of mothers because information from CNLSY is collected from mothers.
+Notice that some of time use estimates in main regressions include activities of the family, including time of both mother and father (if mother is married).